apiato/apiato/readme.md

 As well as, it can be exposed to the world allowing developers to interact with your Application and help growing your business.

 API-Centric Apps allows front-end (Web + Mobile) and back-end developers to work on their codes in parallel.
 After the front-end Apps are ready they get attached to the back-end (API-Centric) code to start functioning.
 This leads to zero decoupling between the front-end and the back-end code and also removes the dependencies.
 The API documentation acts as the contract between both sides during the development life cycle of all the Apps.

-### Important Note:

-The project is currently under heavy development.
-So expect things to change very quickly.
-Also note that there's **no stable release** till this date.

 <br>